About Adwoa Badoe

 About Terrilee Bulger

-Terrilee Bulger has been in the book business for 35 years having worked as a bookseller, sales rep, publicist and publisher.
+Terrilee Bulger has been in the book business for 35 years as a bookseller, sales rep, publicist and publisher.
 She is now the General Manager and co-owner of Nimbus Publishing, the largest English Canadian book publisher east of Toronto, in Halifax.
 She is also the owner and Publisher at The Acorn Press.

 About Heather Camlot